 Below are the ingredients in this tea and why I think they are essential to improving thyroid health.

 Gotu Kola (Centella asiatica): member of the parsley family that has been used for centuries in Ayurvedic medicine to enhance cognitive performance and circulation.
 Many hypothyroid folks often complain of foggy memory and poor circulation.
+If you have trouble with blood sugar, I would swap out this Gotu Kola for Nettles Leaf instead.

 Red Clover (Trifolium pratense): this pretty little pea flower pops up all summer long and has been used as a lymph moving herb, natural diuretic, and supports liver cleansing and blood purification.
 Often times, if the liver is congested, the conversion of T4 to T3 is compromised, contributing to a sluggish thyroid.